The Exchange Hotel and Wilno Tavern

 The village grew quickly serving food to farmers and a booming logging industry.
 As many as twenty trains a day passed through Wilno in the heyday of steam railroading.

 On April 30, 1913, Wilno blacksmith Frank Shulist and his wife Catherine Prince bought the Exchange Hotel.
 The hotel offered room and board for their clients.
 Frank’s wife passed on and he married Eva Sulphur.
 For seven decades, Frank Shulist and his son Tom and their families developed a spirit of warm hospitality which they shared with travellers, neighbors and friends through times of prosperity, prohibition and change.
 In 1945, the hotel was passed down to their son Tom and his wife Claire Luckasavitch.
+Tom and Claire sold the business in 1979 to new owners Wilbert and Lise Woito of Pembroke and changed the name to the Wilno Tavern.
+They operated the business strickly as a bar.

 The building itself has changed somewhat since 1894, but the legacy of hospitality has been inherited by today’s Wilno Tavern and is combined with pride in the tradition of Wilno’s founding pioneers.